 For those in the market for a new mattress, you may be wondering how firm your mattress should be.
-The firmness level of your mattress will determine how comfortable your bed feels.
+A firm mattress level of your mattress will determine how comfortable your bed feels and sleep position.

 Some sleepers need a soft mattress to cushion the sensitive areas of their bodies.
-Other sleepers may need a firm mattress to support the spine.
-Finally, some sleepers choose a medium mattress so that they can have a nice balance between both beds.
+Other sleepers may need a firm mattress to support the spine depending on sleep position.
+Finally, some sleepers choose a medium mattress or medium firm mattress so that they can have a nice balance between both beds.

-In this next article, we’ll look at the differences between soft and medium mattresses, so you can decide which is best for you.
+In this next article, we’ll look at the differences with having a soft vs medium mattress, so you can decide which is best for you.

-The firmness is measured on a scale from 1-10, with 1 being ultra-soft and 10 being extra- firm.
-Medium mattresses are about a 5 on the firmness scale.
+The firm mattress level is measured on a scale from 1-10, with 1 being ultra-soft and 10 being extra- firm mattress.
+A medium firm mattress is about a 5 on the mattress firmness scale.

 - Soft is 3